 Effects of Inflation

-Inflation is not a new phenomenon.
-It has been well studied throughout the years, with its effects widely researched.
-Which is why the Central Banks try to aim and keep its rate at around 2 percent.
-This is because too much inflation can lead to hyperinflation as seen in the Weimar Republic, or Venezuela of today.
-While inflation can help stimulate economic activity, too much can destroy it.
+Inflation is not a new phenomenon; it has been well studied over the years, and its effects have been widely researched.
+That is why Central Banks try to keep its rate at around 2 percent.
+This is because too much inflation can lead to hyperinflation, as seen in the Weimar Republic or Venezuela today.
+While inflation can help stimulate economic activity, too much of it can destroy it.

-We will look at the main effects of inflation below, but it is important to note that these effects will depend on the rate of inflation.
-For instance, a rate of 2 percent will not have the same effect as a rate of 100 percent a year.
-Therefore, we will look at the effects that primarily occur from prolonged and sustained levels of inflation that occur above 2 percent.
+Below, we will look at the main effects of inflation.
+However, it is important to note that these effects depend on the rate of inflation.
+For instance, a rate of 2 percent will not have the same effect as a rate of 100 percent per year.
+Therefore, we will primarily look at the effects that occur from prolonged and sustained levels of inflation that exceed 2 percent.

 1. Money Loses its Value

-If we look at the value of the US dollar between 1980 and 2019, we can see that the dollar has lost over half its value.
-In other words, you can buy half as many goods and services with one dollar as you could 30 years ago.
-So if you stored $1,000 under your bed in 1980, it would be worth less than $500 today.
+If we examine the value of the US dollar from 1980 to 2019, we can observe that it has lost over half its value.
+This implies that you can buy only half as many goods and services with one dollar as you could thirty years ago.
+Therefore, if you had kept $1,000 under your bed in 1980, it would be worth less than $500 today.

-At the same time, inflation creates a greater pressure on businesses to invest any excess capital.
-So any money that is not being used is losing its value if it’s not employed in some fashion.
-Whether this is in the stock market, or another form of investment.
+Furthermore, inflation creates pressure on businesses to invest any extra capital they have.
+Money that is not utilized is losing its value if it is not invested in the stock market or another form of investment.

-Inflation can predominantly hurt low-income households.
-They spend by far the largest percentage of their income, so price increases usually take up more of their incomes.
-For instance, when the price of necessities such as food and housing goes up, the poor have no choice but to pay.
-An increase of $10 a week in the price of food has a more profound impact on someone earning $12,000 a year than someone on $50,000.
+Inflation can harm low-income households the most since they spend the largest percentage of their income.
+Thus, when prices go up, it takes up a significant portion of their income.
+For example, if the price of necessities like food and housing increases, the poor have no choice but to pay more.
+A $10 per week increase in food prices impacts someone earning $12,000 a year more profoundly than someone earning $50,000.

-Those on lower incomes tend to spend a higher proportion of their incomes, hence they have less to save and invest in stocks, bonds, and other assets.
-Furthermore, they are equally unlikely to be able to afford to invest in high capital expenditures such as a house.
-What results is that those who are able to invest some of their incomes into ‘inflation protected’ assets such as stocks are left better off in comparison.
+Those with lower incomes tend to spend more of their income, so they have less to save and invest in stocks, bonds, and other assets.
+Moreover, they are unable to afford high capital expenses like a house.
+As a result, those who invest some of their income in inflation-protected assets such as stocks are left better off than those who cannot.

 Increase in Money Supply

-When the money supply and prices increase, a countries currency can decline in value.
-For example, if $1 million is in circulation in the US and YEN30 million in China, this may suggest an exchange rate of 1:30.
-However, if the Federal Reserve creates a further $1 million, taking the total to $2 million, then the ratio will decline to 1:15.
-This is just suggestive, as the exchange markets fluctuate daily.
-However, the premise remains the same.
-When prices inflate and the money supply expands, its value against other currencies decreases.
+When the money supply and prices increase, a country’s currency can lose its value.
+For instance, if there is $1 million in circulation in the US and YEN30 million in China, the exchange rate could be 1:30.
+However, if the Federal Reserve creates an additional $1 million, making the total $2 million, the ratio may fall to 1:15.
+This is merely an indication, as the exchange markets fluctuate daily.
+Nonetheless, the concept remains the same: when prices inflate and the money supply expands, the currency’s value against other currencies declines.